kbjr/UglifyJS.php/readme.txt

  Author: James Brumond
 ===================================

-A PHP port of the UglifyJS (https://github.com/mishoo/UglifyJS) software.
+A PHP port of the UglifyJS (https://github.com/mishoo/UglifyJS) software;
+originally based on the parse-js (http://marijn.haverbeke.nl/parse-js/).